jazzblue/tradeprove/README.md

 Most of Python and Javascript code are in the **specify** app.

-Other apps are work-in-progress and have only a basic implementation.
-Their latest code has not been committed to this repo yet.
+Other apps are work-in-progress and this repo has only their basic implementation.
+Their latest code is yet to be committed.

 The Javascript code could be found in *specify/static/specify* directory.